-NEW YORK (AP) — Whole Foods will stop selling products made usiing a prison labor program after a protest against the practice at one of its stores in Texas.
+NEW YORK (AP) — Whole Foods will stop selling products made using a prison labor program after a protest at one of its stores in Texas.

 The company said the products should be out of its stores by April 2016, if not sooner.
-Whole Foods said it has sold tilapia and goat cheese produced through a Colorado inmate program at some stores since at least 2011.
+Whole Foods said it has sold tilapia, trout and goat cheese produced through a Colorado inmate program at some stores since at least 2011.

-Michael Silverman, a Whole Foods spokesman, said the company had sourced the products because it was a way to "help people get back on their feet and eventually become contributing members of society."
+Michael Silverman, a Whole Foods spokesman, said the company had sourced the products because the program was a way to "help people get back on their feet and eventually become contributing members of society."

 But he said the company decided to end the practice because some customers were uncomfortable with it.

-Dennis Dunsmoor, director of the program, said it doesn't provide goods directly to Whole Foods, but that its partners do.
-He declined to provide details on wages or other comments pending approval from the program's media relations coordinator.
+Dennis Dunsmoor, director of the program, said the program doesn't provide goods directly to Whole Foods, but that its partners do.
+He said inmates who volunteer for the program are paid 74 cents to $4 a day, and are eligible for performance bonuses.

 In its 2014 annual report, Colorado Correctional Industries said it employed more than 1,800 inmates, with the goal of doubling the program over the next decade.
 It said more than 80 percent of inmates with at least six months experience remain out of jail a year after release, compared with the national average of 62 percent.